alstr/todo-to-issue-action/README.md

 The `COMMENT_MARKER` input must be set to the correct syntax (e.g. `#` for Python).

 Each line in the multiline TODO will be formatted as a paragraph in the issue body.
-To disable this, set `AUTO_P` to `"false"`.
+To disable this, set `AUTO_P` to `false`.

 ### Specifying Identifier